NLDInterns2019/nld-pool-league/README.md

 Once you are satisfied with the details of the new season, click 'Create season' to finalise.
 The pop up window will close and your newly created season will now be visible in the list.
 A league table and fixtures are created automatically and can be viewed by clicking on the season in the list or by visiting the 'Current Season' tab.

+### **Deleting a Season**

+Deleting a season requires an **admin** account.

+To delete a season, navigate to the 'All Seasons' page where you can see all created seasons.

+Next to each season is a small cross.
+Click this to delete the corresponding season.
+An alert will appear asking for you to confirm your actions, click 'OK' and the season will be deleted along with all the joining fees for that season.

 ### **Submitting Results**

 This is done after a fixture has been played and is achieved by navigating to the relevant season through the 'All Seasons' tab.
 If the season you are submitting a result for is the most recent season in that particular game type, you can just click 'Current Season' and this will take you to the correct view.